-Other courses in other departments that target management and motivation practices specific to that particular field of study include (but are not limited to): SOCL 531, Deviant Behavior and CNS 551 Classroom Guidance.
+Other courses in other departments that target management practices specific to that particular field of study include (but are not limited to): SOCL 531, Deviant Behavior and CNS 551 Classroom Guidance.

-The proposed course content, however, is unique in that it offers a rich, indepth curriculum in classroom management and motivation techniques integrated with instructional strategies designed for P-12 classroom teachers.
+The proposed course content, however, differs in that it offers a targeted focus on classroom management principles and interventions designed for P-12 classroom teachers.

-2.3 Relationship of the proposed course to courses offered in other institutions:
+2.5 Relationship of the proposed course to courses offered in other institutions:

 The University of Kentucky MAE graduate program offers a similar course, EDC 610 Discipline and Classroom Management, which is designed to examine the causes and solutions to disruptive and noncompliant behavior and classroom management problems that are within the control of the classroom teacher.
-The proposed course differs from the UK course in that the WKU course offers an emphasis on student motivation, diverse populations, and the use of data analysis and technology as a part of the course content.
+The proposed course is unique in that it offers an emphasis in the use of technology to analyze student behavior data as part of an intervention inventory and plan.

 Western Kentucky University is one of eleven teacher preparation institutions in ten states participating in The Renaissance Partnership Project, which is focused on improving the quality of their graduates.
-A review of classroom management and motivation course offerings for P-12 teacher education graduate programs at these institutions found that seven of the eleven universities offered courses similar to the proposed course.
+A review of classroom management course offerings for P-12 teacher education graduate programs at these institutions found that seven of the eleven universities offered courses similar to the proposed course.
 Emporia State University offers ED 879 Classroom Management Through Positive Reinforcement; University of Northern Iowa offers 210:230 Advanced Techniques in Instructional Management; Eastern Michigan University offers CURR 560 School and Classroom Discipline; Virginia's Longwood University offers EDU 573 Inquiry into the Classroom Community; Middle Tennessee University offers LED 6090 Creating Learning Environments for Young Children; Pennsylvania's Millersville University offers ELED 502 Education in Today's Elementary School with a focus on classroom management issues; and Southeast Missouri University offers CE652 Advanced Studies in Classroom Management.